jrelo/ls_tasks/README.md

-# ls_tasks
-List procs from loadable kernel module.
+List tasks from kernel module.